-Born a wandering heart, it didn’t take me long to leave home in search of curiosities.
-Like most that make decisions beyond their years, life hasn’t been easy, as it seems I can’t shake the wrongs despite the rights.
-It is my story that paints the pictures of beauty, darkness, and determination, which has made me who I am.
+Born a wandering heart, it didn’t take me long to leave home in search of something different.
+Like most that make decisions beyond their years though, life hasn’t been easy.
+It is my story that is reflected in the work, a desire to carefully balance love and heartache.

-While raising my 2 kids, I did some time in the service industry.
-I had no education or work experience that could really be proven on paper so other employment was hard to find.
-I would save any extra money to stay active in the arts and crafts scene.
-Though I wasn’t able to travel, I was able to participate in local festivals, which in many cases would bring in more income than a week’s worth of pay.
-I was determined to get back to making a living with my own two hands.
-I started the year 2016 free falling, self-employed on my jewelry alone and some crazy dreams.
+I have done some time in the service industry, actually raised two kids off a waitress's pay, craft shows & markets on the side.
+I would save any extra money to stay active in the arts and crafts scene and I was able to participate in most local festivals, which in many cases would bring in more income than a week’s worth of pay.
+I was interested in trying my jewelry full time and thought hard on it for over a year and began planning.
+I started the year 2016 <free falling>, self-employed on my jewelry alone and some crazy dreams.

 Like many folks, my life hasn’t been glamorous at all.
-The struggle to maintain has been as real as it gets but my craft has been with me all the way.
-Making a living off of your own talent isn't easy, and there's no time for quitting.
+The struggle to maintain has been as real as it gets as I keep plugging away, and happy to be doing so.
+Making a living off of your own craft isn't easy, and there's no time for quitting..
 If you want to succeed (pay your bills, lol) you must be willing to jump with the reality that you'll always be learning to fly (yes that is a Tom Petty reference).

-Over the years I have zoned in on a style that has come from all of my experiences and inspirations but also leads me home.
-Heavily influenced by the styles of the seventies, and traditional Native American design with an interest in bones and other organics.
+-Heavily influenced by the styles of the seventies, and traditional Native American design with an interest in bones and other organics-

 -leather bag fetish come reality under way, stay tuned.